2019 Postnord UCI WWT Vårgårda West Sweden TTT

 The 2019 Postnord UCI WWT Vårgårda West Sweden Team time trial features as the 17th round of the 2019 UCI Women's World Tour.
 It was held on 17 August 2019, in Vårgårda, Sweden.
-The TTT was ridden on a 36 km long course, starting in Vårgårda and going out and back to Herrljunga.
+The team time trial was ridden on a 36 km long course, starting in Vårgårda and going out and back to Herrljunga.

+The race was won by the team.

 Teams

-Fourteen professional teams each with a maximum of six riders, will start the race:
+Fourteen professional teams each with a maximum of six riders took part in the race: